tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 <kbd><img src="./images/CJA-FIGURE6.png"  /></kbd>

 2. The Line visualization will automatically connect to the Base KPIs Trended table and will visualize the dimensions and metrics in that table.
 The dimension is the x-axis and the metrics are trended.
-You can click individual metrics to disable them in the visualization.
+You can click individual metrics to disable them in the visualization.<p>
       a.
 Click on "Line" in the top left corner of the Line visualization and change the name to "Base KPIs Trended".

 <kbd><img src="./images/CJA-FIGURE7.png"  /></kbd>